void-ppc/void-ppc-docs/src/installation/live-images/partitions.md

 In an APM, the first partition is always automatic, being the APM itself.

-**Keep in mind that the bootstrap partition is not the `/boot` partition!** Unless you make a separate one, `/boot` will be in your `/` partition.
-The only thing that resides in the bootstrap partition is the bootloader, which even with all modules will have a few megabytes at most.
-The 10MB size is actually very generous and generally will not be used up.
+**Keep in mind that the bootstrap partition is not the `/boot` partition!**
+Unless you make a separate one, `/boot` will be in your `/` partition.
+The only thing that resides in the bootstrap partition is the bootloader executable, which ends up around 300 kilobytes of space in total.
+Since by default, all extra GRUB modules end up being in `/boot/grub`, there is nothing to worry about space-wise.

-**Do not use the `b` command to create bootstrap for GRUB.** The command was originally added by Debian for `yaboot` and it creates a bootstrap paritition sized 800 kilobytes.
-This is not enough for a full GRUB binary (it's enough for a reduced GRUB binary, which takes some effort to create).
-The `b <n>` command is actually equivalent to `C <n> 800k bootstrap Apple_Bootstrap`; therefore, just use `C` with a larger size than 800 kilobytes.

-**When creating the bootstrap partition, make sure your parameter order is correct.** The `pmac-fdisk` utility will happily create a partition with name `Apple_Bootstrap` and type `bootstrap` (rather than the other way around) but the system will not boot from it.
-Use the `p` command to verify this.
+A different case would be putting an entire monolithic GRUB executable into the bootstrap partition.
+An executable like that can take way more than 800 kilobytes.
+If you want to create that kind of setup, you will need to make a bigger bootstrap partition manually.
+However, this does not apply if you use the Void installer or follow the manual installation documentation.

+The `b <x>` command in `pmac-fdisk` is functionally equivalent to something like `C <x> 800k bootstrap Apple_Bootstrap`.

 ### Dual or multiboot